Junxian0405/stock-signal-bot/README.md

 **I did not get a message at a certain hour.
 Is that normal?**
 GitHub Actions cron can occasionally run a few minutes late or skip a run during peak load on their servers.
 This is rare and normal for the free tier.

-**Can I use this for Bursa Malaysia (KLSE) stocks?**
-The current setup targets US markets only.
-KLSE uses a different ticker format (e.g. `1155.KL`) and different trading hours.
-It can be adapted with changes to the watchlist and schedule.

 **How do I stop the bot completely?**
 Go to your repo → **Actions** tab → click **Stock Signal Bot** → click **Disable workflow**.